williambar04/williambar04.github.io/index.md

 ## Favorite CPSC 120L Labs

 * Lab 4
 Lab 7, part 2 was one of my favorites because it was a game.
 I could explain how it worked to a friend we also played it with.
 It was just fun being able to play with something I made especially since it worked.

+* Lab 6
+Lab 6, part 1 is one of my favorites because we learned how to count arguments.
+Making sure we had enough for what we wanted to be done.
+It was also fun because we were able to make sandwiches and show what i like to put in my sandwich.

+* Lab